Russian cosmonauts: suits are not inspired by Ukrainian flag

 “These days, even though we are in space, we are together with our president and our people!”

+Since Russia invaded Ukrainea little over three weeks ago, many people have used the Ukrainian flag and its colors to show solidarity with the country.

-Dmitry Rogozin, the head of the space agency Roscosmos, tweeted a picture of the university’s blue and gold coat of arms.
+Dmitry Rogozin, the head of the space agency Roscosmos, reiterated Artemyev’s point in a tweet, posting a picture of the university’s blue and gold coat of arms.

-Shortly after their arrival at the orbiting station on Friday, Artemyev had a different answer about the flight suits, saying there was a lot of the yellow material in storage and “that’s why we had to wear yellow.”
+Shortly after their arrival at the orbiting station on Friday, Artemyev was asked about the flight suits.
+He said there was a lot of the yellow material in storage and “that’s why we had to wear yellow.”